keyboardDrummer/Miksilo/README.md

 - If you decide to contribute, it might help to reach out to rgv.willems@gmail.com, so he can help you out where the documentation is lacking.
 - Look through the open issues to see if you find something interesting
 - Start hacking ;-)
-- Once you're done submit a pull request and make sure the buildserver approves it.
+- Once you're done, submit a pull request and make sure the build server approves it.